dvajs/dva/docs/guide/source-code-explore.md

     }
 ```

-setupApp(app) is passed from dva.
-It mainly uses the patchHistory function to proxy history.linsten, which strengthens the connection between redux and router.
-The path change can cause the state to change, and then listen to the change of the listen state to trigger.
-Callback.
+`setupApp(app)` is passed from dva.
+It mainly uses the patchHistory function to proxy `history.listen`, which strengthens the connection between redux and router.
+The path change can cause the state to change, and then listen to the change of the listen state to trigger Callback.
 > This is also the only place in the core that uses this , which forces the dva to be called with oldStart.call(app) .

 #### runSubscription

-This is the code for runSubscription
+This is the code for `runSubscription`

 ```js
 export function run(subs, model, app, onError) {